 I understand that there is a risk of being overheard by anyone near me if I am not in a private room while participating in online counselling.
 I am responsible for (1) providing the necessary computer and internet access for my online counselling sessions, and (2) arranging a location with sufficient lighting and privacy that is free from distractions or intrusions.
 It is the responsibility of the counsellor to do the same.

-I have read, understand and agree to the information provided above regarding online counselling support:
+Rebecca Nydr, BA, MA, RCC School Counsellor Signature: Date of Signature: Student/Parent/Guardian Signature: Date of Signature: I have read, understand and agree to the informati ion provided above regarding online counselling support: